Frontal lobe: Structure

 The gyri are separated by sulci.
-E.g., the precentral gyrus is in front of the central sulcus, and behind the precentral sulcus.
+For example, the precentral gyrus is in front of the central sulcus, and behind the precentral sulcus.
 The superior and middle frontal gyri are divided by the superior frontal sulcus.
 The middle and inferior frontal gyri are divided by the inferior frontal sulcus.

-In humans, the frontal lobe reaches full maturity only after the 20s, marking the cognitive maturity associated with adulthood.
+The human frontal lobe reaches full maturity only at mid to late 20s (25-30 years of age)—in fact, the prefrontal cortex, in particular, continues to mature well into the third decade.
 A small amount of atrophy, however, is normal in the aging person's frontal lobe.
-Fjell, in 2009, studied atrophy of the brain in people aged 60–91 years.
-The 142 healthy participants were scanned using MRI.
-Their results were compared to those of 122 participants with Alzheimer's disease.
-A follow-up one year later showed there to have been a marked volumetric decline in those with Alzheimer's and a much smaller decline (averaging 0.5%) in the healthy group.
-These findings corroborate those of Coffey, who in 1992 indicated that the frontal lobe decreases in volume approximately 0.5–1% per year.
+Fjell et al. (2009), studying the rate of brain atrophy over time among 142 healthy adults aged 60–91 years compared with 122 patients with Alzheimer's disease, showed that there was a marked volumetric decline in those with Alzheimer's and a much smaller decline (averaging 0.5%) in the healthy group at the 1-year follow-up.
+These findings replicate those of Coffey et al. (1992), whose results also showed that the frontal lobe decreases in volume approximately 0.5–1% per year.

 Function

-The entirety of the frontal cortex can be considered the "action cortex", much as the posterior cortex is considered the "sensory cortex".
-It is devoted to action of one kind or another: skeletal movement, ocular movement, speech control, and the expression of emotions.
-In humans, the largest part of the frontal cortex, the prefrontal cortex (PFC), is responsible for internal, purposeful mental action, commonly called reasoning or prefrontal synthesis.

-The function of the PFC involves the ability to project future consequences that result from current actions.
-PFC functions also include override and suppression of socially unacceptable responses as well as differentiation of tasks.

-The PFC also plays an important part in integrating longer non-task based memories stored across the brain.
-These are often memories associated with emotions derived from input from the brain's limbic system.
-The frontal lobe modifies those emotions, generally to fit socially acceptable norms.
+The frontal lobe, which comprises several anatomical and functional structures, supports, among other things, goal-directed behavior and abstract mental representations (e.g., the phenomenal, human ability to transcend the immediate spatiotemporal context by imagining oneself in the future).
+It is a mistake to believe that the primary function of the frontal lobe is action—that it is wholly committed, for instance, to reasoning and thus the regulation of sensory phenomena such as emotion or affect.

-Psychological tests that measure frontal lobe function include finger tapping (as the frontal lobe controls voluntary movement), the Wisconsin Card Sorting Test, and measures of language, numeracy skills and decision making which are all controlled by frontal lobe.
+Psychological tests that measure the functional integrity of the structures belonging to the frontal lobe include finger tapping, the Wisconsin Card Sorting Test, and measures of language, numeracy skills, and decision making.